Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\Critical BUG/!\ :
+No visual effect for discarding cards

 ## Must have for v1 :
 ### Refactoring
 root services: switch to static if possible
 TriggerState: switch out trigger id checks from model to a service
+Rework Buildable system in playableCardComponent

 ### Cards
-Prerequisites for playing project cards feature
 Implement all cards
 Implement all corps
+Add Event removing any ressource in list on played card
+Add Event adding any ressource in list on played card

 ### Misc
 Add victory check
-Add Event removing any ressource in list on played card

 ### Interface
 Design production phase screen
-Create switch button

 ### CI/CD
 Frontend automated testing: Ongoing